We've been featured in:

 Select A Section

-To help answer the question, “I’ve been injured at work, what are my rights?”, it is worth looking at what responsibilities are held by employers to protect the safety of their employees.
+To help answer the question, “I’ve been injured at work.
+What are my rights?”, it is worth considering what employers’ responsibilities are to protect the safety of their employees.

-All employers are responsible for the health and safety of both their employees as well as any visitors to their premises (these could be customers, suppliers or the wider public).
-Additionally, there are regulations as well as accident at work procedures for hazardous environments as well as industrial settings.
+All employers are responsible for the health and safety of their employees and any visitors to their premises (these could be customers, suppliers, or the wider public).
+Additionally, there are regulations and accident-at-work procedures for hazardous environments and industrial settings.

-All employers must carry out a risk assessment in line with HSE guidelines.
-They must then carry out the steps necessary to ensure the health and safety of employers and visitors.
-This included training and employing enough first aiders and providing suitable first aid equipment.
+All employers must conduct a risk assessment in accordance with HSE guidelines and then take the necessary steps to ensure the health and safety of employees and visitors.
+This includes training and employing enough first aiders and providing suitable first aid equipment.

 Could I Get Sacked For Having An Accident At Work?